-During her first few years at UTM, Clerigo was living in Toronto with her partner and child, commuting each day.
-“I used to wake up at like 6:30 a.m. just to get the day started, having my son be in daycare by 7:30 a.m., having to get to a 9 a.m. class,” she says.
+During her first few years at UTM, she was living in Toronto with her partner and child, commuting each day.
+“I used to wake up at like 6:30 a.m. just to get the day started, having my son be in daycare by 7:30 a.m., having to get to a 9 a.m. class,” PC says.

 But as a teacher candidate, she is also expected to be involved in the community through extracurriculars in addition to keeping on top of her schoolwork, and this all needed to be done before picking up her son from daycare at 3:30 p.m.
 Such tight scheduling made for a marathon every single day.

-As she progressed in her degree, Clerigo discovered that she needed to take evening classes.
+As PC progressed in her degree, she discovered that she needed to take evening classes.
 Thus she decided to move closer to UTM and her ex-partner became her son’s primary caregiver, because he was the one with the “stable job”.

 “I think women can definitely try,” she says.
 “As far as reaching a balance, it’s just knowing that everything you’re doing is intentional.”

 If the message is that trying is half the battle, then the story of Nathaniel Voll certainly confirms it.
 A third-year theatre and drama studies specialist and English minor, Voll unexpectedly became a father shortly after high school.